 How to Stop Your Sheltie Barking

-That's why Shetland Sheepdogs take it upon themselves to bark every time they spy a potential danger.
-This includes (from their perspective) children playing noisily in the street, to visitors at the front door, to the next door neighbor's cat.
+That's why Shelties take it upon themselves to bark like crazy when they spy children playing noisily in the street, visitors at the front door, or even the neighbor's cat.
 These things could all mean trouble!

-Your Sheltie isn't barking to annoy you - he was simply bred that way and now has the overwhelming desire to warn you of potential intruders.
-He considers it his job - which is why a bored Sheltie is even more likely to bark when you least need it.
+Your Sheltie certainly isn't barking to annoy you.
+Her breeding gives her the overwhelming desire to warn you of these potential intruders.
+She considers it her job, which is why a bored Sheltie is even more likely to bark when you least want it.

-However, sometimes there are other reasons for your Sheltie barking.
-He may just want you to play a game - or perhaps there is something genuinely wrong.
-Make this distinction before taking action, because sometimes a Sheltie needs to be heard!
+Having said that, sometimes there are other reasons for your Sheltie's barking.
+She may just be excited and want to play a game, or there may be something genuinely wrong.
+Make this distinction before you actually take action.

 How to Stop Your Sheltie Barking

-The first method is to put some coins in an empty can and have it on hand whenever your Sheltie is likely to start barking.
-When he does, rattle the can noisily to create a momentary distraction.
-This breaks the train of thought and re-focuses his attention on you - at which point you can give instruction, eg "Shhh!" or "No bark!"
+Put some coins in an empty can and have it on hand whenever your Sheltie is likely to start barking.
+When she does, rattle the can noisily to create a momentary distraction.
+This breaks her train of thought and re-focuses her attention on you - at which point you can give the instruction, "Shhh!" or "No bark!"

 The second method is a traditional technique to stop your dog barking.
-It is based on the concept of being a calm-assertive alpha figure, a philosophy propagated by Dog Whisperer, Cesar Millan.
+It's based on the concept of being a calm-assertive alpha figure, a philosophy propagated by the Dog Whisperer, Cesar Millan.
 I used to do this with Howard when he barked at the neighbor's cats every time they passed by outside and it was very effective.

-The moment your Sheltie starts barking, correct him with a short, sharp "Shhh!" command.
-Assert yourself as the authority in this scenario, by standing with your shoulders back and exuding the calm confidence of a pack leader.
+The moment your Sheltie barks, correct him with a short, sharp "Shhh!" command.
+Assert yourself as the boss in this scenario.
+Standing with your shoulders back and exude the calm confidence of a pack leader.
 Make eye contact with your dog when he looks at you.
-You may also want to click your fingers or point at your dog to make very clear that this behavior is unwanted.
-Nip it in the bud.
+You can also click your fingers or point at your dog to make very clear that this behavior is unwanted.

-If he continues barking, then you haven't asserted yourself as the alpha leader, so you may need to be more dominant.
-(A highly sensitive Sheltie won’t test you... but a dominant one will!)
+If he continues barking, then you haven't asserted yourself as the alpha leader, so you need to be more dominant.
+A highly sensitive Sheltie won't test you but a dominant one will!

-Gently hold his muzzle shut (so he can't physically bark) and repeat the command.
-Wait there for 20 seconds initially, so it becomes a deterrent for him to bark immediately afterwards.
-Don't make the all too common mistake of yelling at him - this just excites him and barks him up even more.
-Once your dog accepts you are the boss, he'll fall into a submissive state, his body will let go of the excited tension and he'll avert your gaze.
+Crucially, don't make the all too common mistake of yelling wildly at him - this just excites him and barks him up even more.
+Once your dog accepts you're the boss, he'll fall into a submissive state, his body will let go of the excited tension and he'll avert your gaze.

 If you're balking at the idea of holding your Sheltie's muzzle shut, then follow your instinct.
-Some Shelties are more dominant than others and this technique will work for those who tend to challenge their owners.
-I can't really imagine using this technique on Piper as he has been hand shy from the day we got him.
-The physical and mental domination would make him very afraid of me.
-I am trying to train him, not paralyze him with fear!
+Some Shelties are more dominant than others and this technique should be reserved for those who tend to challenge their owners.
+I really can't imagine using this technique on Piper as he is extremely sensitive and has been hand shy from the day we got him.
+The physical and mental domination would make him very fearful.
+I'm trying to train him, not paralyze him with fear!

 So use your good judgment on how you're going to assert yourself to a barking Sheltie.
 You can of course use the second method without even making physical contact - a simple "Shhh!" command and eye contact is all that's needed.

+You also need persistence.
 Stick with your chosen technique for a few days, every time your Sheltie goes on an unnecessary barking rant.
-Be consistent.
-Your Sheltie is intelligent and will soon learn that constant alarm barking isn't what you want.
+Your Sheltie is a highly intelligent dog and will soon learn that constant alarm barking isn't what you want.
 You need only rely on the simple principles of praising the good behavior (with a treat or cooing) and punishing or ignoring the bad behavior (by rattling the coin can or physically turning away from your dog).

 You might both come to an understanding that it's ok for him to give one or two alarm barks when he senses something odd outside.
 As long as he knows when to quit - and doesn't bark persistently - your Sheltie training is a success.

-If you try these method for a week and don't even see the tiniest signs of improvement, consider the alternative dog training approach of Clicker Training.
+If you try these method for a week and don't see signs of improvement, consider the alternative approach of Clicker Training.